giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 * optional `weight_laws` and `shear_weight_laws` defining the longitudinal variation of the participation fields.

 The central object of CSF is therefore not an isolated cross-section, but a set of continuously queryable geometric and participation fields defined along the member axis.
+Multiple CSF members can be stacked longitudinally, allowing more complex members to be assembled from simple continuously defined segments.

 ### 1. Geometry Building Blocks